twilson63/swag.arweave.dev/API.md

 # API

-This swag application need to allow players to register, allow visitors to STAMP and show a view of a leaderboard and individual player.
+This swag application needs to allow players to register, allow visitors to STAMP and show a view of a leaderboard and individual player.

 ## How do I access the library in the presentation layer?